 - 1. The vertical distance measured from the average ground level at the sides of the building to the highest point of the coping in the case of flat roofs, to the point halfway up the roof in the case of pitched roofs, or to the deck line of a mansard roof. - 2.
 The vertical distance measured from the level of the curb or the established street grade opposite the center of the front wall of the building to the highest point halfway up the roof in the case of pitched roofs or to the deck line of a mansard roof for building set fifteen (15) feet or more from the front lot line; the height may be measured from the finished ground surface at the center of the front wall of the building.
 Where the height is designated in terms of stories, it shall mean the designated number of stories including the first story.
-Where a building is required to elevate its first habitable floor to or above the base flood elevations, building height shall be measured from the established base flood elevation level to the highest point of the coping in the case of flat roofs, to the point halfway up the roof in the case of pitched roofs, or to the deck line in the case of a mansard roof. - 3.
+Where a building height shall be measured from the established base flood elevations, building height shall be measured from the case of flat roofs, to the point halfway up the roof in the case of pitched roofs, or to the deck line in the case of a mansard roof. - 3.
 Chimneys, spires, towers, tanks, and similar projections shall not be included in calculating height.